-Exercise protects against heart failure even at advanced agesNovember 15th, 2012 in Cardiology
+Exercise protects against heart failure even at advanced agesNovember 15, 2012 in Medicine & Health / Cardiology

 (HealthDay)—Among older adults, physical activity may protect against heart failure, as indicated by lower levels of N-terminal pro-B-type natriuretic peptide (NT-proBNP) and cardiac troponin T (cTnT), according to a study published online Nov.
 14 in the Journal of the American College of Cardiology.